 Activation Term

-Awardees will have the option to select one of three DYF start dates: July 1, October 1 or January 1.
+Students will select one of three DYA start dates (July 1, October 1 or January 1) in their application submission.
+Offers made to awardees will be set according to this selection.
 Whichever start date is selected, the awardee will have 12 months during which to complete and file the dissertation.
-In the application, please propose one of these activation dates.
 This is essential information for reviewers to evaluate the likelihood that the work will be completed within the proposed time frame.

 Contact